kundajelab/ProCapNet/README.md

 Any jupyter notebook in `src/figure_notebooks/` can be run once you have run the scripts in folders 1-6.
 They require the same conda environment as the scripts -- the package `nb_conda_kernels` was used for running notebooks inside conda environments.
 The notebooks show plots inside the notebooks themselves, but also save every plot to the `figures/` folder in high resolution.

-Note that you may need to point notebooks to the correct GPU and correct model timestamps in the same way as with earlier scripts.
+Note that you may need to point notebooks to the correct GPU and correct model timestamps in the same way as with earlier scripts, but in the case of the notebooks, you'll need to edit the info directly in the first few cells of each notebook.

 That's it!